Wikidata: Statements and data access

 On 4 February 2013, statements were introduced to Wikidata entries.
 The possible values for properties were initially limited to two data types (items and images on Wikimedia Commons), with more data types (such as coordinates and dates) to follow later.
 The first new type, string, was deployed on 6 March.

 The ability for the various language editions of Wikipedia to access data from Wikidata was rolled out progressively between 27 March and 25 April 2013.
 On 16 September 2015, Wikidata began allowing so-called arbitrary access, or access from a given article of a Wikipedia to the statements on Wikidata items not directly connected to it.
 For example, it became possible to read data about Germany from the Berlin article, which was not feasible before.
-On 27 April 2016 arbitrary access was activated on Wikimedia Commons.
+On 27 April 2016, arbitrary access was activated on Wikimedia Commons.

 According to a 2020 study, a large proportion of the data on Wikidata consists of entries imported en masse from other databases by Internet bots, which helps to "break down the walls" of data silos.

 Query service and other improvements

 On 7 September 2015, the Wikimedia Foundation announced the release of the Wikidata Query Service, which lets users run queries on the data contained in Wikidata.
 The service uses SPARQL as the query language.
 As of November 2018, there are at least 26 different tools that allow querying the data in different ways.
 It uses Blazegraph as its triplestore and graph database.

-In 2021 Wikimedia Deutschland released Wikidata:Query Builder, "a form-based query builder to allow people who don’t know how to use SPARQL to" write a query.
+In 2021, Wikimedia Deutschland released the Query Builder, "a form-based query builder to allow people who don't know how to use SPARQL" to write a query.

+The Wikidata Embedding Project was made available in October 2025.
+It provides a vector-based semantic search tool, allowing plain-language queries, and supports the Model Context Protocol standard that makes the data more readily available to AI systems.
+The project is a partnership between Wikimedia Deutschland, Jina.AI and DataStax, an IBM subsidiary.